jonhare/COMP3204/cw/coursework2.md

 * Providing a good demonstration of your hybrid images algorithm.
 * Good use of the OpenIMAJ library.
 * Well structured and commented code.
-* Excellence of professionalism in implementation and reporting.
+* Evidence of professionalism in implementation and reporting.
 * Quality and contents of the report.

 Standard ECS late submission penalties apply.